 In order to be effective, all meetings should have a clear objective stated in advance and a detailed agenda distributed to all attendees prior to the meeting.
 Whatever type of meeting it is, a sales progress meeting, a project status update meeting or a planning meeting every successful meeting needs at least a stated purpose and a well thought out agenda.

-So, assuming we know the purpose of the meeting and have a detailed and carefully thought out agenda, what is the best way of managing a project meeting?
+So, assuming we know the purpose of the meeting, know the important stakeholders, and have a detailed and carefully thought out agenda, what is the best way of managing a project meeting?
 How do we ensure that all items are discussed fully, that the appropriate decisions are made and that action plans are put in place, where necessary?

 A meeting always needs to stay focussed on its objective and to progress at a lively pace to maintain everyone’s interest.
 As each decision is made or action plan assigned, this needs to be noted down so that it can be seen by all attendees and referred back to during the course of the meeting (usually on a traditional or electronic whiteboard).
 Relevant dates or deadlines should also be included.